 * Fold or hang clothing and put away odds and ends

-* Pick up the night stand (and other furniture) and dust
+* Pick up the night stand (and other furniture) and wipe off any dirt or dust.

 FAMILY ROOM, LIVING ROOM, FOYER, DINING ROOM (FINAL 5 MINUTES)